 Our defense of intellectual property rights claims brought against us or our customers, suppliers and channel partners, with or without merit, could be time-consuming, expensive to litigate or settle, divert management resources and attention and force us to acquire intellectual property rights and licenses, which may involve substantial royalty or other payments and may not be available on acceptable terms or at all.
-Further, a party making such a claim, if successful, could secure a judgment that requires us to pay substantial damages or obtain an injunction.
-An adverse determination also could invalidate our intellectual property rights and adversely affect our ability to offer our products to our customers and may require that we procure or develop substitute products that do not infringe, which could require significant effort and expense.
+Further, a party making such a claim, if successful, could secure a judgment that requires us to pay substantial damages or other nature or develops ubstitute products to our customers and may require that we procure or develops substitute products that do not infringe, which could require significant effort and expense.
 Any of these events could adversely affect our business, operating results, financial condition and prospects.